 In some cases, additional testing is required.
 One test is a fluorescein angiogram, which can help the doctor evaluate the retina more easily.
 In this test, a small amount of dye is injected into a vein in the hand or arm.
-As the dye circulates through the blood vessels of the retina, photographs of the retina are taken.
+As the dye circulates through the retina’s blood vessels, photographs of the retina are taken.

-Another effective test is the Optical Coherence Tomography (OCT), a new technology we are pleased to offer at The Rhode Island Eye Institute.
-This rapid imaging device bounces light rays off the retina and the reflections are transmitted to a computer.
-The result is a detailed 3-D cross-section of the retina.
+Another effective test is Optical Coherence Tomography (OCT), a new technology we are pleased to offer at Rhode Island Eye Institute.
+This rapid imaging device bounces light rays off the retina, transmitting the reflections to a computer.
+The result is a detailed 3D cross-section of the retina.

-Many retinal diseases can be treated with various forms of laser light.
+Many retinal diseases can be treated with laser light.
 These very powerful light beams can help destroy abnormal blood vessels in the retina or act to seal off retinal tears.
-Laser therapy is usually done in our office with anesthetic drops or anesthetic injection around the eye to ease any discomfort.
+Laser therapy is usually done in our office with anesthetic drops or injections around the eye to ease discomfort.

-Other retinal diseases require surgery.
-Most retinal surgery involves first removing the vitreous gel (the clear fluid inside the eye), and then using delicate instruments to remove any abnormal tissue from the surface of the retina.
-Retinal surgery is usually done in a hospital operating room with a local anesthetic.
+Some retinal diseases require surgery.
+Most retinal surgery involves removing the vitreous gel (the clear fluid inside the eye) and using delicate instruments to remove abnormal tissue from the retina’s surface.
+Retinal surgery usually involves a local anesthetic in a hospital operating room.

 Diabetic Retinopathy Treatment

-AMD is a disease that affects the macula, the small area in the center of the retina that allows fine details to be seen clearly.
-Despite the fact that the macula takes up only 3% of the retinal surface area, it is responsible for all detailed vision, such as reading, artwork, seeing the face of a clock, etc. An eye affected by macular degeneration will not be able to perceive details or colors as well as a healthy eye.
+AMD is a disease that affects the macula, the small area in the retina’s center.
+Even though the macula takes up only 3% of the retinal surface area, it is responsible for all detailed vision, like reading, artwork, recognizing faces, etc.

-The first sign of macular degeneration may be the need for more light when you do close –up work.
-Fine print may become harder to read and street signs more difficult to recognize.
-The condition usually develops gradually, but may sometimes progress more quickly, leading to severe vision loss in one or both eyes.
+The first sign of macular degeneration may be the need for more light when you do close-up work.
+The fine print may become harder to read, and street signs more difficult to recognize.
+The condition usually develops gradually but may sometimes progress more quickly, leading to severe vision loss in one or both eyes.

-There are two forms of macular degeneration: “dry” macular degeneration and “wet” macular degeneration.
+There are two forms of macular degeneration: “dry” and “wet.”
 The dry form is more common and is caused by aging and thinning of the cells in the macula.
 Vision loss is slow and gradual.

 The “wet” form occurs in only 10% of patients with AMD and causes much more rapid, and usually more serious, loss of vision.
-This loss of vision is due to the growth of abnormal fragile blood vessels in or near the macula.
+This is due to the growth of abnormal, fragile blood vessels in or near the macula.
 These blood vessels leak blood or fluid and blur central vision quickly.
 Untreated wet AMD can lead to scarring of the macular area and permanent vision loss.

 Treatment of Age-Related Macular Degeneration

-There is no cure for dry AMD, though various combinations of vitamins and anti-oxidant pills have been shown to help slow down the progress of the disease.
+Although there is no cure for dry AMD, various combinations of vitamins and anti-oxidant supplements have been shown to help slow the progress of the disease.

-In photocoagulation, the doctor uses a high-energy laser beam to create small burns in areas with abnormal blood vessels.
+- Photocoagulation Argon Laser Therapy: In photocoagulation, a high-energy laser beam is used to create small burns in areas with abnormal blood vessels.
 It can prevent further damage to the macula and halt continued vision loss.

-This therapy is for treatment CNV or abnormal blood vessels that is located directly under the fovea.
-The fovea lies at the center of your macular and in healthy eyes provides your sharpest vision.
+- Photodynamic therapy (PDT): This therapy is for treatment CNV or abnormal blood vessels that is located directly under the fovea.
 PDT increases your chances of preserving some of that vision.
-It won’t bring back vision you have lost, but it may halt the loss of your vision or at least slow down the rate of vision loss.
+It won’t bring back vision you have lost, but it may prevent or slow the rate of future vision loss.

-TTT are a technique that uses a state-of-the-art diode laser to slowly deliver heat through the pupil to the abnormal blood vessels in the retina.
+- Transpupillary Thermotherapy: TTT is a technique that uses a state-of-the-art diode laser to slowly deliver heat through the pupil to the abnormal blood vessels in the retina.
 The heat from the laser destroys the abnormal vessels to stop or slow the effects of macular degeneration.

 Macugen